 - the tax benefits are more progressively and equitably distributed and result in greater net savings than those in the current tax code;

-- tax benefits are targeted to low- and middle-income people, who are less likely to increase their savings without the incentive; and
+- tax benefits are targeted to people with low and middle incomes, who are less likely to increase their savings without the incentive; and

 - incentives for employers to make retirement savings mechanisms available in the workplace are not undermined.

-Congress should improve the saver’s credit by phasing out the credit gradually and smoothly as income increases, increasing the income limits for receiving the credit, making the full amount of the credit available regardless of taxpayer liability, and making it easily able to be claimed on all income tax forms.
+Congress should make improvements to the saver’s credit.
+The credit should be phased out gradually and smoothly as income increases.
+Income limits for receiving the credit should be increased.
+The full amount of the credit should be made available regardless of taxpayer liability.
+People should be able to claim the credit regardless of which income tax form they use.

 Congress should consider depositing the credit directly into retirement savings accounts as a match for savings.